New students and transfer students

 If you are returning the subsequent semester and are living in a residence hall, you will not be required to clear your box with the SSU Mail Center staff.
 You will keep the same mailbox, as long as you have applied for housing by July 1.
 Otherwise, your mailbox may be reassigned to an incoming student.

-Due to the shortage of mailboxes, the University is unable at this point to provide students who reside off campus with a mailbox or with package acceptance service.
+Due to the shortage of mailboxes, the university is unable to provide students or staff who reside off campus with a mailbox or with package acceptance service.
 There are no personal mailboxes available for faculty and staff.

 Through the mailbox service, SSU students may send mail without postage to other SSU resident students, staff, or faculty (name and box number required).